ruthvikreddy39/Student-Scholarship-Portal/README.md

 # Student-Scholarship-Portal
 DBMS project Spring'21

-A basic web application developed using PHP and MySql to fulfill a partial requirement of the course Database Systems.
+A basic web application developed using PHP and MySql in partial fulfillment of the course Database Systems.